oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 </tbody>
 </table>

-#####

->  author="Chris Lauwers" date="2020-08-18T23:01:00Z"
->
-> (From Tal): Do we want the comparison constraints to work for strings?
+##### <span class="comment-start" id="807" author="Chris Lauwers" date="2020-08-18T23:01:00Z">(From Tal): Do we want the comparison constraints to work for strings?
 E.g. should "greater_than" do a sorting-based comparison?
 I'll just point that it is non-trivial to sort Unicode strings.
 The most common way is to use the Unicode Collation Algorithm, which involves a database of information.
 There is a reference implementation in [ICU](webSettings.xml).
 Good and proper Unicode libraries will support it (e.g. [here is Go's](footnotes.xml)), but I do imagine it may be a burden for some implementations.
-I suggest we discuss this in the ad hoc and consider the pros and cons.
+I suggest we discuss this in the ad hoc and consider the pros and cons.</span>Notes<span class="comment-end" id="807"></span>:

-Notes<span class="comment-end" id="807"></span>:

 1. There are various ways to specify literal !!string data in YAML for handling indentation, newlines, as well as convenient support for